Kading and Patrick's Restaurant support Adel by offering free meals

 ADEL – Following the lead of our chamber of commerce in the best of times can be a challenge.
 Acting on the call to connect—connect business to business and connect business to people—promoted by the Adel Partners Chamber of Commerce in this time of social distancing is especially hard.
 One Adel business is finding a way to connect.

 Kading Properties is putting out-of-the-box thinking into action to help those struggling with the pandemic.
-Beginning Thursday, April 16, Kading will pay for 50 meals for Kading’s Twin Eagles East residents.
-Kading is coordinating with Patrick’s Restaurant so that many of Kading’s residents may have a free meal.
+Beginning Thursday, April 16, Kading paid for 50 meals for Kading’s Twin Eagles East residents.
+Kading coordinated with Patrick’s Restaurant so that many of Kading’s residents could have a free meal.
 In announcing the effort to residents, Kading said it is a show of support for Adel.

 “Adel is a united community.
 This is one of the very reasons we chose Adel.
 We are proud to partner with people and businesses that work together,” said Kading CEO Karie Ramsey.